The prescribed mean curvature equation in weakly regular domains: Some technical tools

 One can check by a truncation argument that \eqref{stimatraccianor} holds for each $\phi\in BV(\Omega)$.
 An immediate consequence of \eqref{stimatraccianor} is the fact that the linear functional $N_{\xi}:L^{1}(\de\Omega)\to \R$ defined as $N_{\xi}(u) = \langle \xi,u\rangle_{\de\Omega}$ is continuous on $L^{1}(\de\Omega)$, thus it can be represented by a function in $L^{\infty}(\de\Omega)$, hereafter denoted by $[\xi\cdot \nu]$.
 This function is the so-called \textit{weak normal trace} of the vector field $\xi\in X(\Omega)$ on $\de\Omega$.
 Another immediate consequence of \eqref{stimatraccianor} is the following $L^{\infty}$-estimate of the weak normal trace:

-Summing up, we have proved that \eqref{pairing1} can be rewritten in the form of the generalized Gauss-Green formula stated in the next theorem. \begin{thm} Let $\Omega\subset \R^{n}$ be an open, bounded set satisfying \eqref{eq:key} and \eqref{eq:weakmildreg}.
+Summing up, we have proved that \eqref{pairing1} can be rewritten in the form of the generalized Gauss-Green formula stated in the next theorem. \begin{thm} Let $\Omega\subset \R^{n}$ be open, bounded and weakly regular.
 Let $\xi\in X(\Omega)$ and $\phi\in BV(\Omega)$, then

 \end{thm}